DevMountain/angular-friends/README.md

 **Details**

-* Use ng-repeat on the `ul` element to create a new `li` element for each friend in the friends array.
+* Use ng-repeat on the `li` element to create a new `li` element for each friend in the friends array.

 * Use `{{}}` bindings to fill the user's picture and data into the li content.
 When doing this you can walk down objects using dot notation.